 Google Tag Manager Server-Side — Parsing Event Data From Any Custom Vendor Request

 One of the core components of a Google Tag Manager server-side container is the client.
 The client claims a request, handles the information associated with it, returns a response, and triggers the succeeding container logic .
 When the container is called, the client can pass information from the incoming event to the server-side container in the form of an event object.
-This post and the corresponding GTM server-side client template aim to explain and facilitate this process for any GET request.
-At the moment, the built-in client templates only support Universal Analytics, GA4, and measurement protocol hits.
+This post and the corresponding GTM server-side client template aim to explain and facilitate this process for any GET or POST request.
+At the moment, the built-in client templates in GTMSS only support Universal Analytics, GA4, and measurement protocol hits.

 The Custom Event Parser (available on GitHub) is a more vendor-agnostic approach and will hopefully be added to the GTM Community Template Gallery soon.

 Note that I have written about managing custom vendor tags before.
 Those were my first steps exploring GTM server-side and especially the code examples for client and tag are quite manual and tailored to a specific request structure.
 While this helps to understand the logic in general, the code is far from being universally applicable, which is why I decided to build a client template, which is a little more standardized.